TarasKun/flashify/docs/PWA_OFFLINE_CHECKLIST.md

 - Previously visited deck and study pages can reload from cache.
 - IndexedDB decks, cards, and progress are still available.
 - Studying existing local cards still works.
+- API calls are not cached by the service worker.

 ## Online-Only Actions